nivertech/atsd-use-cases/UKAviation/README.md

     ![Figure 5](Images/Figure5.png)

 2. Next, we want to select the one **metric** which we would like to filter for.
 The first dropdown in Chart Lab only contains the shortened version of the **metric** names.
-Here is a text file which contains the full raw metric names: [uk-caa-metrics.txt]( uk-caa-metrics.txtMagnifier)
+Here is a text file which contains the full raw metric names: [uk-caa-metrics.txt](uk-caa-metrics.txtMagnifier).
+A complete list of metrics is also available in the [Appendix](https://github.com/axibase/atsd-use-cases/tree/master/UKAviation#appendix-caa-metric-list).

     ![Figure 21](Images/Figure21.png)